PDA Special Topics and Programs

 - If your request is approved you must complete the External PDA Credit Approval form after completion of the activity in order to earn PDA credit.
 This form can be found by clicking here.

 The Following PDAs are intended to assist students with Exploring Major and Career Options in Business

 2. PDA Title: Connecting with a Faculty Mentor

 Description: All business majors will be assigned a Faculty Mentor within their major by the end of their sophomore year, but, in many cases, sooner.
 Your mentor will be an excellent resource for you, both while at CCU and after you graduate.
 Since our distinguished faculty are both academically and professionally qualified, they will be able to provide firsthand advice on major specific courses and selective options, specialized career guidance, and internship and employment support.
 They will also contribute to the development of your professional network.

-- You can find your assigned mentor on Webadvisor by clicking on the “E-mail my Advisor’s” tab under the communication heading.
-The individual labeled as “mentor” is your assigned Faculty Mentor while the individual labeled as advisor is your academic advisor.
+- You can find your assigned mentor on WebAdvisor by clicking on the “E-mail my Advisor’s” tab under the communication heading.
+The individual labeled as “mentor” is your assigned Faculty Mentor while the individual labeled as adviser is your academic adviser.